koficodedat/AlgorithmJS/README.md

 #### Contribution
 >   Any one that wants to help with anything
-    from expanding the scope of features to documentation should contact me via [email](koficodedat@gmail.com) or seek a request via the [issue](https://github.com/koficodedat/el-gorithm/issues) feature on github.
+    from expanding the scope of features to documentation should seek a request via the [issue](https://github.com/koficodedat/el-gorithm/issues) feature on github.

 #### Issues
     Please report issues as you see them during usage.
 It will help improve this library as a whole.